Deformations of the connected sum of Gorenstein algebras: Pointed deformations

 \section{Pointed deformations}

-We consider a pointed affine $\G_m$-scheme $* \to Y$, with the structural sheaf $\O_Y$ generated in positive degrees.
-Since $Y$ is a pointed $\G_m$-scheme, then by definition the distinguished point is $\G_m$-fixed.
+\begin{defi} A morphism of affine $\G_m$-schemes $*\to Y$ is \emph{ a pointed affine $\G_m$-scheme}. \end{defi} If $Y$ is a pointed $\G_m$-scheme, then by definition the distinguished point is $\G_m$-fixed.
 It is worth mentioning the following

 condition plays a remarkable role in all the results in this section.
 The reason for that is Corollary~\ref{lem-tech-braid-crucial} applied for $(X\to Y)= (*\to Y)$. \begin{defi} We say that a $\G_m$-scheme $Y$ has trivial negative tangents (denoted as TNT) if $(T^1_Y)_{<0}=0$. \end{defi}